rico-boehm/starmap/README.md

 # starmap
-A map of the hundred birghtest stars
+A map of the hundred birghtest stars with data from